azat-co/practicalnode/chapter12/chapter12.md

 -   `package.json`

--   Publishing to NPM
+-   Publishing to npm

 -   Locking versions

 Recommended Folder Structure
 ============================

-Here is an example of a good, structured NPM module:
+Here is an example of a good, structured npm module:

     Webapp
       /lib